 oneAPI Threading Building Blocks provides a task scheduler, which is the engine that drives the algorithm templates and task groups.
-You may also call it directly.
-Using tasks is often simpler and more efficient than using threads, because the task scheduler takes care of a lot of details.
+The exact tasking API depends on the implementation.

 The task scheduler is intended for parallelizing computationally intensive work.
 Because task objects are not scheduled preemptively, they should generally avoid making calls that might block a thread for long periods during which the thread cannot service other tasks.

 There is no guarantee that potentially parallel tasks actually execute in parallel, because the scheduler adjusts actual parallelism to fit available worker threads.
 For example, given a single worker thread, the scheduler creates no actual parallelism.
 For example, it is generally unsafe to use tasks in a producer consumer relationship, because there is no guarantee that the consumer runs at all while the producer is running.